langston7/handyman/README.md

 As a guest, you can view services offered, sign up, log in, or enroll as a tasker.
 As a user, you can get started by clicking the booking tab on the navbar, or utilizing the selection field on the splashpage.
 After selecting a service, select the state you live in, how long the task should take, and youre desired tasker.
-As an employee, view orders people have submitted with you, and view your profile for reviews.
+As an employee, view orders people have submitted with you by visiting the home page, and view your profile for reviews.

+To leave a review for a tasker, you must head to "My Orders" and find the order which was placed.
+From here, you can either cancel the order, or leave a review.
+To edit your review, head to that tasker's profile and find your comment.
+An edit button will display only if it's your comment.

+On the My Orders page, you can Edit your message to the tasker.

 ## Technologies Used
 Handyman uses React for its frontend to ensure an easy-to-traverse and seamless user environment.
 It makes use of Flask with SQLalchemy for maintaining and accessing it's own backend API, developed in the RESTful convention.